-What license do I need to practice as a school counselor in Ohio?
+What license do I need to practice as a school counselor?

-You will need a Profession Pupil Services license specializing in school counseling.
-The initial license is a 5-year professional license.
+You will need a Professional Pupil Services license specializing in school counseling.
+The initial license is a 5-year professional license and covers grades K-12.

-What are the requirements for obtaining a school counselor license if I complete a training program in Ohio?
+What are the requirements for obtaining a school counselor license if I complete a graduate program in Ohio?

 What are the requirements for transitioning an out-of-state license or obtaining a license if I completed a training program outside of Ohio?